jamiebull1/geomeppy/README.md

 - Viewing a simple 3D representation of an IDF

 `IDF.view_model()  # shows a zoomable, rotatable transparent model`

+- Get all surfaces in a model

+`IDF.getsurfaces()`

+- Get all surfaces in a model of a given type

+`IDF.getsurfaces('wall')  # only works if the surface type has been set in the IDF`

+- Automatic geometry building

 `IDF.add_block(...)  # automatically adds a building block to the IDF`